RX-M/kubecon-eu-2019/step07/README.md

 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$
 ```

-Finally, deploy Fluentd.
-This will allow Kubernetes, and your service, to feed event data into Elasticsearch For this
+Finally, deploy the Fluentd helm chart provided in this repo.
+This will allow Kubernetes, and your service, to feed
-step, use the `--set metadata.namespace` to your namespace to ensure that all the Fluentd instances start within your
-own namespace:
+event data into Elasticsearch:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ helm template ./step07/fluentd/. | kubectl apply -f -